wvlet/airframe/README.md

 ```

 Airframe creates an `App` instance by searching the design for binding rules of X and Y.
-`Design` class is *immutable*, so you can easily reuse and extend it for creating new types of objects.
+`Design` class is *immutable*, so you can safely reuse and extend it for creating new types of objects.

-The major advantages of Airframe include:
+The major advantages of Airframe are:
 - You can describe the knowledge on how to create objects within `Design`.
   - It enables you to reuse the same design to prepare objects both in production and test code.
 This avoids code duplications that create instances with constructors (e.g., `new App(new X, new Y, ...)`).
   - When writing application codes, you only need to care about how to ***use*** objects, rather than how to ***provide*** them.